endojs/endo/demo/README.md

 more endowments provide control over the DOM: ``setMacguffinText`` sets the target code in the top box, ``setAttackerGuess`` sets the guessed code in the bottom box, ``setLaunch`` changes the CSS class of the bottom box to change the text color when the guess is correct.
+Note that, for this demo, none of these endowments are particularly defensive: the defender code could use them to break out of the SES sandbox.

 ``refreshUI`` returns a Promise that resolves after a ``setTimeout(0)``.
 This yields control back to the browser's UI event queue, giving it a chance to